Status: Revised Effective Date: 09/10/2023

 Description and Application of the Guidelines

 The Carelon Clinical Appropriateness Guidelines (hereinafter “the Carelon Clinical Appropriateness Guidelines” or the “Guidelines”) are designed to assist providers in making the most appropriate treatment decision for a specific clinical condition for an individual.
-As used by Carelon, the Guidelines establish objective and evidence-based criteria for medical necessity determinations where possible.
-In the process, multiple functions are accomplished:
+The Guidelines establish objective and evidence-based criteria for medical necessity determinations where possible, that can be used in support of the following:

-The Carelon guideline development process complies with applicable accreditation standards, including the requirement that the Guidelines be developed with involvement from appropriate providers with current clinical expertise relevant to the Guidelines under review and be based on the most up-to-date clinical principles and best practices.
-Relevant citations are included in the References section attached to each Guideline.
-Carelon reviews all of its Guidelines at least annually.
+The Carelon guideline development process complies with applicable accreditation and legal standards, including the requirement that the Guidelines be developed with involvement from appropriate providers with current clinical expertise relevant to the Guidelines under review and be based on the most up-to-date clinical principles and best practices.
+Resources reviewed include widely used treatment guidelines, randomized controlled trials or prospective cohort studies, and large systematic reviews or meta-analyses Carelon reviews all of its Guidelines at least annually.

 Carelon applies objective and evidence-based criteria, and takes individual circumstances and the local delivery system into account when determining the medical appropriateness of health care services.
 The Carelon Guidelines are just guidelines for the provision of specialty health services.
 These criteria are designed to guide both providers and reviewers to the most appropriate services based on a patient’s unique circumstances.
 In all cases, clinical judgment consistent with the standards of good medical practice should be used when applying the Guidelines.
 Guideline determinations are made based on the information provided at the time of the request.
 It is expected that medical necessity decisions may change as new information is provided or based on unique aspects of the patient’s condition.
 The treating clinician has final authority and responsibility for treatment decisions regarding the care of the patient and for justifying and demonstrating the existence of medical necessity for the requested service.
 The Guidelines are not a substitute for the experience and judgment of a physician or other health care professionals.
 Any clinician seeking to apply or consult the Guidelines is expected to use independent medical judgment in the context of individual clinical circumstances to determine any patient’s care or treatment.